cabforum/archive/docs/BR.md

   Note that the search does not include the parent of a target of a CNAME record (except when the CNAME points back to its own path).

   To prevent resource exhaustion attacks, CAs SHOULD limit the length of CNAME chains that are accepted.
 However CAs MUST process CNAME chains that contain 8 or fewer CNAME records.

+# APPENDIX B – CAA CONTACT TAG

+The syntax for the contact property is similar to the iodef property.
+It allows domain owners to publish contact information in DNS in addition to WHOIS for the purpose of validating domain control.

+CAA contact Property

+contact <URL> :  The contact property entry specifies the authorized means of contacting the holder of the domain or another party who is authorized to approve issuance of certificates for the domain.

+The contact property specifies a means of contacting the domain holder, or another party that is authorized to approve issuance of certificates for the domain in question.

+The contact property takes a URL as its parameter.
+The following URL scheme types SHOULD be implemented:

+mailto: An SMTP email address where the domain holder or other authorized party can be contacted.

+tel: A telephone number where the domain holder or other authorized party can be contacted.

+The following is an example where the holder of the domain specified the contact property using both an email address and a phone number.

+$ORIGIN example.com
+.
+CAA 0 issue “ca.example.net”
+.
+CAA 0 contact “mailto:domainowner@example.com”
+.
+CAA 0 contact “tel:+1 310 555 1212”

+The CONTACT tag will also be registered with IANA as a reserved CAA tag, and will be submitted for inclusion in a future version of RFC 6844.